 When are you open?

-You don’t have to, no, although we encourage people to do so.
-Whilst we will always have tickets available on the day, we understand that lots of people like to plan ahead.
+You don’t have to book, although we encourage people to do so.
+We will always have tickets available on the day if you want to just turn up.

 How do I book?